 Packaging – More Than Protection

 Traditionally, packaging wouldn’t be considered one of the main components of the marketing mix.
 Advertising, sponsorship events, social media and other initiatives often take priority over the actual product packaging.
 Today, packaging is taking on a larger role when it comes to promoting and advertising the product.
 With consumer preferences shifting and increased pressure to stand out in the product category, packaging is as important now as ever.
 So, how do you know when it’s time to invest in new or updated packaging?
+Will you need to buy turntable wrapping equipment to help you with your packaging?
 Keep in mind, this list will focus on some of the less obvious indicators of change and ignore more obvious causes for change, such as damaged product.

 Today’s consumer is smart and extremely well informed.
 Technological advances give consumers product information at a moment’s notice.
 It is essential for brands to analyze and understand the target market’s buying preferences.
 A study from Westrock provided this insight: